bluescreen/diy-gpt/README.md

 - ADAM = Adaptive Moment Estimation
 - MSE = Mean Squared Error
 - RELU = Rectified linear activation unit
 - Masked Self Attention: Only look on items before you

-### Tokenizer

-Given a text string (e.g., "tiktoken is great!") and an encoding (e.g., "cl100k_base"), a tokenizer can split the text string into a list of tokens (e.g., ["t", "ik", "token", " is", " great", "!"]).

 ### Papers: